mczwier/md_in_pchem/README.md

 This creates a directory named `md_in_pchem`.
 This is the starting point for all of the simulations.

-Finally, download the VMD viewer from
-<http://www.ks.uiuc.edu/Research/vmd/>.
-This requires a free
-registration.

 ## Running the simulations